Cannabis Production Worker Training & Recruitment Program / SkillsAdvance Ontario (SAO)

 There is no cost to participate in this program.
 Participants will be responsible for personal transportation to and from training sites, as well as food and living expenses.

-We are currently accepting applications for the Hamilton training session, which is projected to start July 2021.
-Online workshops will be delivered where necessary, in lieu of COVID-19.
+Online workshops will be delivered where necessary, due to COVID-19 restrictions.
 Jobs and paid work placements will be available across the province upon request.

-We are currently accepting applications for the Hamilton training session, which is projected to start July 2021.
-If you are interested in getting trained in London, Ontario, we encourage you to sign up for our wait list, pending funding approval.
+If you are interested in the Hamilton program, we encourage you to sign up for our wait list, pending funding approval.

 Information for Employers